 Examples: Hacker-Pschorr Oktoberfest Märzen, Hofbräu Oktoberfestbier, Augustiner Oktoberfestbier, Spaten Oktoberfestbier, Löwenbräu Oktoberfestbier, Paulaner Oktoberfestbier

-How it tastes: Many people associate "strong beer" with a concentrated dark, very sweet, almost oily, but also very strongly hopped.
-With this beer, the motto seems to be the motto here.
+How it tastes: Many people associate "strong beer" with a concentrated dark, very sweet, almost oily, very strong, with some hopping.
+But strong beers are incredibly versatile: "Best of all" seems to be the motto here.
 They range from round, full-bodied to strong, spicy, malty-aromatic.
 In addition, there is also the tradition of the Hellen Bock.
-It looks harmless: just like a Helles.
-But it is as sweet as real Starkbier – and more to the point, just as strong.
+This looks harmless: like a Helles.
+But it is as varied as dark strong beer and more to the point, just as strong.

 Where to drink it: At Starkbier beer festivals, especially in the well-known beer strongholds on the Nockherberg, in the Augustiner- and Löwenbräukeller at the beginning of March, or in Andechs on the “holy mountain”.
 Bock beer is served in May.

 Who drinks it: A lot of young people romp about at Starkbier festivals; they see the effects of the beer as an adventure.
 Then, on the other side, there are the older locals in Munich, sitting with their earthenware steins.
 Starkbier festivals are a raw, authentic version of the Wiesn (Oktoberfest).